What is asbestos?

 It is usually best to leave asbestos materials in good condition where they are, because removal can lead to higher levels of fibres in the air for some time.

 Sometimes it is dangerous to have asbestos materials removed.
 For example fire protection materials cannot be removed unless they are replaced with a suitable alternative.

 If you think you might have damaged asbestos materials in your home you should tell us straight away.

 High, short-term exposure to asbestos fibres can happen during DIY work.
 You should avoid sanding and drilling any materials containing asbestos.
 You must not attempt to remove any asbestos without asking our permission first.

 We regularly carry out programmed asbestos surveys to establish whether there is asbestos in council homes, and what condition it is in.
 Once we’ve surveyed your home we will be able to plan any additional works when undertaking future refurbishment works.

 Winchester City Council has surveyed the shared parts of our sheltered schemes and blocks of flats.

-Any asbestos in these areas will either be removed or sealed with special paint, or left in place and inspected every year.
+Any asbestos in these areas will either be removed, sealed with special paint or left in place.